 In re-localizing and making more resilient regional food systems, Stephen Antupit curates partnerships, launches projects and interventions that nurture connectedness and grow “delicious green infrastructure.”
 His goal is to leverage food’s real power to feed more shareable communities.
 Stephen brings more than two decades’ expertise in successfully executing all aspects of multi-party, private-public real estate and urban development projects.
 His leadership is widely recognized as an innovative master developer, visionary green urbanist, and trusted strategic adviser.

 Stephen is a passionate collaborator in crafting walkable, equitable communities that integrate green infrastructure and sustainable design.
 Stephen’s award-winning portfolio includes successes in complex and politically sensitive stakeholder and community engagement, master planning, public space and residential neighborhood design, securing entitlements, managing consultants, fundraising, negotiating multi-million dollar transactions, and branding and marketing.
 He serves on the Board of Directors of the Neighborhood Farmers Market Alliance, Chair of the U District Partnership’s Urban Vitality Committee, and the Seattle Culinary Academy’s Technical Advisory Committee.
 Stephen advises regularly as a national panel expert for the Urban Land Institute.
 He holds a Master of Urban Design in Landscape Architecture from the University of Washington and a BA from Colorado College.
 Stephen is a LEED–ND accredited professional.

 Chief Operations Officer

-Kathryn Gardow brings more than twenty years of accomplishments in diverse land use, public works, infrastructure and organizational leadership initiatives.
+Kathryn Gardow brings more than thirty years of accomplishments in diverse land use, public works, infrastructure and organizational leadership initiatives.
 Her expertise as a civil engineer, land use planner, and regulatory expert includes notable large-scale master-planned communities in the Puget Sound region.
 Dedicated to preserving and keeping organic farmland productive in perpetuity, Kathryn served as Executive Director of PCC Farmland Trust.
 In that capacity, she grew the scope and impact of the nation’s only organic farmland trust to a million-dollar operation.